ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Deny tool call

-Denies the pending tool call and resumes the chat immediately, with &#x60;User deny tool call&#x60; standing in for the tool result.
+Refuses the tool call a chat round is paused on and resumes it immediately, streaming the continuation as newline-delimited &#x60;ChatEvent&#x60; objects.
+The literal &#x60;User deny tool call&#x60; is persisted in place of the tool result, so the model sees an explicit refusal rather than a missing answer and may reply without the tool or ask for something else.
+Nothing is executed and no result is accepted from the caller.
+Use &#x60;POST api/2.0/ai/ai/approve-tool-call&#x60; to supply a result instead.

 #### Parameters